-Process We conducted user testing and collected data once the experience launched, and we're using what we've learned to implement changes for future releases.
+Process User testing was conducted and data was collected once the experience launched, and the information gathered is being used to implement changes for future releases.

 Results Want to find out more about this project?
 I'd love to tell you more!
 Please contact me!

 Some iterative concept sketches